 Those who are returning from two or more weeks off running should not be surprised to find that their fitness isn’t what it was before.
 Despite prior fitness, it’s essential to reduce the overall volume and intensity of your running until your body has had sufficient time to adapt.
 This may take a matter of weeks if not months.
 Be patient.

 Be extra aware of atypical pain and soreness that could potentially lead to something more serious.
 Also avoid increasing the intensity of your training too soon.
-Start with tempo runs or tempo intervals done at half or marathon pace.
+Start with short tempo runs (5-15 minutes) or tempo intervals (~5minutes) done at half or marathon pace.
 Gradually incorporate faster fartleks and intervals at 10K or 5K pace once you’ve done a few weeks of tempo running.
 Also be sure to include a longer run each week to develop endurance.
 This run should make up between 20 and 30 per cent of your weekly mileage and should be run at a relaxed and comfortable pace.